mitranim/wordplay/readme.md

 inapt © M

-memesis (nemesis that generates plenty of memes, like Marauder Shields, or someone who makes such awful puns/memes that you're reconsidering your friendship status because you want to MURDER them) © LR
+memesis (bad memory that keeps coming back; nemesis that generates plenty of memes, like Marauder Shields, or someone who makes such awful puns/memes that you're reconsidering your friendship status because you want to MURDER them) © LR

 clinet (network of clients) © M